Jungle-Finance/dapp-support/README.md

 ## Attention!

-Jungle Finance will never ask you for you seed phrase or private key!
+Jungle Finance will never ask you for your seed phrase or private key!
 Anyone asking for this information is attempting to steal your funds.

 ## Before You Post

-Remember to supply any information pertaining to your bug report or feature request template.
+Remember to supply any information about your bug report or feature request in the templates.